 This is precisely the problem we are tackling with the pilot project that we launched in 2024 together with our member association Tierhilfe Hoffnung: In cooperation with the national and regional veterinary authorities, we want to ensure that dog owners in the district of Argeș comply with their legal ownership obligations over the next five years.
 Authorised vets will monitor and ensure that dogs are identified, registered and vaccinated against rabies.
 Neutering, which is also mandatory, will be covered by Tierhilfe Hoffnung for dogs that have not yet been neutered.
 In order to be able to neuter up to 40,000 animals annually, Tierhilfe Hoffnung is relying on a new neutering and registration center built for the project in addition to its mobile vet clinic.
 It is the first center of its kind in Romania and an important step towards the implementation of our overall concept: kill shelters are to be converted into neutering centers and stray dogs and cats are to be neutered, vaccinated and then released back into their area of origin.2 This is the only way to solve the stray animal problem in a long-term, sustainable and animal welfare-friendly manner.

-Smeura animal shelter takes in stray animals
+Our local partner Smeura animal shelter takes in stray animals

 Our member organization Tierhilfe Hoffnung takes in stray dogs and cats in the Argeș region at the Smeura animal shelter.
 With around 6,000 dogs and up to 450 cats, the shelter is the largest in the world.
-The team provides the animals with medical care.
-It neuters and microchips them.
+The team provides the animals with medical care, it neuters and microchips them.
 As long as it is forbidden in Romania to release the animals after neutering and they are killed instead, Tierhilfe Hoffnung regularly transports dogs from the Smeura to German animal shelters in order to place them with families here.
 The association and the German Animal Welfare Federation have created an open shelter for ownerless dogs that cannot be rehomed for various reasons.
 Right next to the Smeura, it offers these animals a spacious home in a group with other dogs.

 Focus on animal protection on site instead of adoptions